 Some Basic Tips With Regard to a Power of Attorney

-1. A Legally Incompetent Person Cannot Execute a Power of Attorney.
+1. A Legally Incompetent Person Cannot Execute a Power of Attorney in Any Language.
 A person deemed legally incompetent cannot execute any legal document, including a Power of Attorney.
 It happens frequently that a person will call a lawyer, stating that a doctor has declared a family member incompetent and asking for the lawyer to draw up a Power of Attorney for the family member.
 It does not work that way.
 A person can only designate a Power of Attorney when they are legally competent to do so.

 2. A Template for a Power of Attorney Either From the Internet or Elsewhere Is Not Something You Should Use.
 There are many Power of Attorney examples available, particularly online.
 However, it is not recommended that you use them.
 A Power of Attorney should be tailored to the specific circumstances of the principal’s case.